 It’s been a long road, but Steve has finally reached the destination he’s dreamed of.

-Chef Joey Beato is an Oakland Community College Culinary Studies Institute Graduate.
+Chef Joey Beato is an Oakland Community College Culinary Arts Institute Graduate.
 He was the Chef

 de Cuisine at Il Centro.
 Working with his Uncle Joe, he experienced the excitement